wp-plugins/404-to-start/readme.txt

 == Changelog ==

 = 1.5.7 (11.11.2013) =
-* No even sends mail alerts if redirect is turned off
+* Now even sends mail alerts if redirect is turned off

 = 1.5.6 (11.11.2013) =
 * New search engines